-Our experiments followed the protocol approved by the East China Normal University Animal Care and Use Committee (protocol license number AR2012/12017) in direct accordance with the Ministry of Science and Technology (China) for animal care guidelines.
-Healthy E. sinensis crabs (100 \pm 10 g each for adults and 15 \pm 2 g each for naïve crabs, nonantibiotic or antifungal fed) were obtained from the Songjiang aquatic farm (Shanghai, China).
-After quickly transferring them to the Biological Experiment Station at East China Normal University, all crabs were maintained in filtered and aerated freshwater with plenty of oxygen provided and fed daily a commercial formulated diet containing no antibiotics.
+Our experiments followed the protocol approved by the East China Normal University (ECNU) Animal Care and Use Committee (Protocol license number: AR2012/12017), in direct accordance with the Ministry of Science and Technology (People's Republic of China) animal care guidelines.
+Healthy E. sinensis crabs (100 \pm 10 g each for adults and 15 ± 2 g each for naïve crabs, non-antibiotic or antifungal feed) were obtained from the Songjiang aquatic farm (Shanghai, China).
+After quickly transferring them to the Biological Experiment Station at ECNU, all crabs were maintained in filtered and aerated freshwater with plenty of oxygen provided, and fed daily a commercial formulated diet containing no antibiotics.